aio-libs/aiohttp/docs/multidict.rst

 :class:`CIMultiDict` accepts :class:`str` as *key* argument for dict lookups but converts it to upper case internally.

-For more effective processing it shoult to know if *key* is already upper cased.
+For more effective processing it should to know if *key* is already upper cased.

 To skip :meth:`~str.upper()` call you may create upper cased string by hands, e.g::